benknight/hue-harmony/README.md

-# huepie
+# Huepie

-Use huepie to set your Philips Hue lights colors based on the color relationships on an artist's color wheel.
+Use Huepie to set your Philips Hue lights colors based on the color relationships on an artist's color wheel.
 Inspired by [Adobe Color](https://color.adobe.com).

 ## Demo Mode

-If huepie finds no local bridge, it will allow you to start up in demo mode.
+If Huepie finds no local bridge, it will allow you to start up in demo mode.